How do 1099 taxes work for Doordash delivery drivers?

 Hurdlr has a tax calculator function that considers your filing status and other income.
 They look at your income, business expenses, and miles and use that to estimate what you should set aside.

 I use a more straightforward approach.
 Each week, I deduct the standard mileage rate from my earnings.
 Then I save a fourth (25%) of the difference.

 You may be more comfortable taking out a more significant percentage or might feel safe with less.
 Find a formula that works for you and save.
-We go into more detail about how much to set aside for taxes for Doordash.
+We go into more detail about how much should I set aside for taxes for Doordash.

 Put that money where you won't touch it.
 Stick it in a different bank account if you have to.
 Every quarter, send what you saved to the IRS.
 This is your way of doing your own tax withholding.
 You can read more about Doordash quarterly taxes where we explain how to make those payments.

 If you do all this, you'll avoid an absolute panic when it's time to file your taxes.